Panagiotis Moraitis

-Panagiotis Moraitis (Παναγιώτης Μωραΐτης; born 1 February 1997) is a Greek professional footballer who plays as a striker for Super League 2 club Apollon Smyrnis.
+Panagiotis Moraitis (Παναγιώτης Μωραΐτης; born 1 February 1997) is a Greek professional association football player who plays as a forward for Super League 2 club Panionios.

 Club career

 Budućnost Podgorica

 On 26 February 2020, Moraitis signed a half-season contract with Montenegrin First League club Budućnost Podgorica.
 He scored eight goals in his first nine league matches for Budućnost.
 Moraitis remained in Montenegro during the COVID-19 pandemic and at one point was obligated to serve the Hellenic Armed Forces as a conscript in June 2020.
 However, an agreement was made such that he no longer needed to serve for the time being.

 Borac Banja Luka

 On 1 March 2021, Moraitis signed a contract with Bosnian Premier League club Borac Banja Luka.
 He officially debuted for Borac in a Bosnian Cup game against Široki Brijeg on 10 March 2021.
 Moraitis scored his first goal for the club in a league game against Radnik Bijeljina on 2 April 2021.
 He won his first trophy with Borac on 23 May 2021, getting crowned Bosnian Premier League champions one game before the end of the 2020–21 season.